Priyankas007/priyankas007.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm a masters student at Stanford University studying computer science on the Artificial Intelligence track.
-In 2024, I graduated with my undergraduate degree from Stanford in computer science on the biocomputation track.
-My undergraduate honors thesis was titled "Nearest neighbors nonnegative spatial factorization to study spatial and temporal transcriptomics".
-I am a research assistant in the Engelhardt Lab in the Stanford Biomedical Department of Data Science and Gladstone Institute develoing computational algorithms for spatial transcriptomics datasets.
-I am also a bioinformatics software engineer at Roche.
+Hi there! 👋 I’m a master’s student at Stanford University, diving deep into computer science on the artificial intelligence track In 2024, I earned my bachelor’s degree from Stanford, specializing in computer science with a focus on biocomputation.
+My undergraduate honors thesis, "Nearest Neighbors Nonnegative Spatial Factorization to Study Spatial and Temporal Transcriptomics", explored optimization and dimensionality reduction approaches in spatial and temporal data analysis utilizing Gaussian processes.

+Currently, I’m a research assistant with Dr. Barbara Engelhardt at the Stanford Biomedical Data Science Department and the Gladstone Institutes, where I develop computational algorithms for spatial transcriptomics datasets.
+My journey also includes  research experiences with Dr. Aaron Meyer at UCLA’s Department of Bioengineering through the Amgen Scholars program and time as a Software Engineer for the biotech company, Roche.

+I’m passionate about the intersection of technology and medicine, with a special fascination for genomics and its transformative potential in cancer care.
+Whether it's designing algorithms or tackling big questions in healthcare, I’m driven by the idea of using AI to unlock new possibilities in medicine.
+I also love storytelling, and along the way have a minor in creative writing and dabbled in podcasting.
+I love chatting!
+Reach out at shrestp[at]stanford[dot]edu.

 A data-driven personal website
 ======